microsoft/fluentui/packages/make-styles/etc/make-styles.api.md

 // Warning: (ae-internal-missing-underscore) The name "resolveStyleRules" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function resolveStyleRules(styles: MakeStyles, unstable_cssPriority?: number): [CSSClassesMap, CSSRulesByBucket];
+export function resolveStyleRules(classNameModifier: string, styles: MakeStyles, unstable_cssPriority?: number): [CSSClassesMap, CSSRulesByBucket];

 // @public
-export function resolveStyleRulesForSlots<Slots extends string | number, Tokens>(stylesBySlots: StylesBySlots<Slots, Tokens>, unstable_cssPriority: number): [CSSClassesMapBySlot<Slots>, CSSRulesByBucket];
+export function resolveStyleRulesForSlots<Slots extends string | number, Tokens>(id: string, stylesBySlots: StylesBySlots<Slots, Tokens>, unstable_cssPriority: number): [CSSClassesMapBySlot<Slots>, CSSRulesByBucket];

 // Warning: (ae-internal-missing-underscore) The name "SEQUENCE_HASH_LENGTH" should be prefixed with an underscore because the declaration is marked as @internal
 //